lavenderYuu/Black-Jack/README.md

 - As a user, I want to be able to view the fund I had.
 - As a user, I want to be able to save my fund.
 - As a user, I want to be able to be able to load my fund.
+-
+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by click the draw button
+- You can generate the second required event related to adding Xs to a Y by click the stand button
+- You can locate my visual component by see the card drew by player
+- You can save the state of my application by click the save and quit button
+- You can reload the state of my application by click the yes in the load window (first window)